Below are lots of ideas for Hello Kitty party games, suitable for a kid's birthday party.

 At the party, split the kids into two teams.
-Give one team the Hello Kitty masks to wear and have the others play as themselves (or make a second set of masks for Cathy or one of her other friends).
+Give one team the Hello Kitty masks to wear and have the others play as themselves.
 Have the kids play a game of tag but when each person is caught they have to stand still with their legs open and their arms out to the sides.
 They can only be released and return to the game when another member of their team crawls through their legs to free them.

 Keep playing until one team has all the members caught.

-This cheap party game is a variation of 'Pin the Tail On' where the objective is to pin the bow on kitty.
+This cheap party game (select supplier 1 or 3) is a variation of 'Pin the Tail On' where the objective is to pin the bow on kitty.
 It comes with 12 bows and a blindfold.
 Make it more difficult by spinning the kids around a few times before they take their turn.

 For younger children, play a variation of 'Simon Says' but change it to 'Kitty Says'

-There are lots of different Hello Kitty craft kits available, such as jewellery making or art kits, which would be a good option for indoor activities.
+There are lots of different Hello Kitty craft kits (select supplier 3) available, such as jewellery making or art kits, which would be a good option for indoor activities.